 What Is Cocaine?

 Cocaine is a highly addictive stimulant derived from the coca plant, or prepared synthetically.
-The chemical, cocaine hydrochloride is used in medicine as a local anesthetic, yet many people abuse it.
+The chemical, cocaine hydrochloride is used in medicine as a local anesthetic, yet many people use it.
 Cocaine is a white powder that can be administered orally, intravenously, intranasally, or by inhalation.
 On the street, cocaine might be mixed with flour, cornstarch, talcum powder, or baking soda to increase profits.

 Cocaine is the active ingredient in the smokable substance known as crack.
 Cocaine street names include blow, powder, white, china white, and coke.
 Abusing cocaine is dangerous, and may lead to serious, sometimes irreversible long-term effects, and addiction.

 Long-Term Effects Of Cocaine Use On The Body

 Long-term cocaine use can both directly, and indirectly cause certain body parts to stop working correctly.
 The organ damage from cocaine is often severe, and sometimes fatal.
 Many of the long-term organ damages of cocaine misuse are irreversible.